 What do other parents say?

 Joanna’s son Sam, volunteered with us.
 Here is what she had to say about his time away:

 “You have given my son the experience of a lifetime in Tanzania this summer and he is reaping the rewards – greater confidence, more focus, higher self-esteem, greater independence – the list goes on!
 Great work to everyone that supported him and made his summer.
 This is one very happy mother.”

 “As parents we have noticed how profound the impact of what he has done has been.
 Jacob loved his time and it has clearly had a strong emotional effect upon him.
 His photographs are a wonderful recollection of events and have given us a tiny glimpse of what he has experienced.
 I would like to thank Raleigh International for offering this opportunity to a rather shy 17 year old.”

 Don’t forget we also have volunteer opportunities for those over the age of 25.
 You could join us as a volunteer manager or team leader.
 Why should young people have all the fun?
 Give us a call on +44(0) 207 183 1274 if you want to find out more about what you could do.

-We hold open events around the UK for our Expedition programmes.
+We hold information events around the UK for our Expedition programmes.
 You can come with your son or daughter to meet us and hear from past volunteers about our projects.
 It will help bring our programmes to life and you will find out more about what we have covered above.

 Our blogs are also a great source of information about our work.
 We are also very happy to speak on the phone, so do call us on +44 (0)207 183 1270 or +1 833-660-9738 if calling from the US.
 We’d love to hear from you.